 If you keep your car registration in the glove compartment, or anywhere else in the vehicle, you could open yourself up to a world of hurt.

-Is your car registration in the glove box?
+Leaving your car registration in the glove box is a bad idea

 Imagine this situation: You park your car in a public lot for a night on the town.
 While you’re out to dinner, thieves are looking inside cars for valuables, including garage door openers.
 The bad guy breaks into your car, reaches into the glove box and finds your address on your car registration.
 After driving to your house, the thief uses your garage door opener to gain easy access.
 Just like that, your precious belongings are gone.

 The National Insurance Crime Bureau, which strongly advises against keeping your car registration in the glove box, says this nightmare scenario is really happening across the country.

 ‘We have reports from our law enforcement partners that car thieves have stolen the car, driven it to the residence and burglarized the home before the owner even knew the vehicle was missing,” said NICB President and CEO Joe Wehrle.

 Atlanta police told Clark.com that they haven’t noticed a trend of thieves stealing garage door openers from cars to later commit home burglaries.
 In general, criminals are looking through cars for cash, electronics or even guns.

 But police say you should never leave anything in your car that could cause an extra headache if it were stolen.

 ‘We encourage everyone to please remove all valuables and important paperwork (not only about your car or finances, but also containing your personal information) from their vehicles,’ said Officer L. Sajdak of the Atlanta Police Department.